Isoprene: Natural occurrences

 Dimethylallyl pyrophosphate, not isoprene itself, is the source of most terpenes.

 Isoprene is produced and emitted by many species of trees (major producers are oaks, poplars, eucalyptus, phytoplankton, and some legumes).
 Yearly production of isoprene emissions by vegetation is around 600 million metric tons, half from tropical broadleaf trees and the remainder primarily from shrubs.
 This is about equivalent to methane emissions and accounts for around one-third of all hydrocarbons released into the atmosphere.
 In deciduous forests, isoprene makes up approximately 80% of hydrocarbon emissions.
 While their contribution is small compared to trees, microscopic and macroscopic algae also produce isoprene.

 Plants

 Isoprene is made through the methyl-erythritol 4-phosphate pathway (MEP pathway, also called the non-mevalonate pathway) in the chloroplasts of plants.
 One of the two end-products of MEP pathway, dimethylallyl pyrophosphate (DMAPP), is cleaved by the enzyme isoprene synthase to form isoprene and diphosphate.
 Therefore, inhibitors that block the MEP pathway, such as fosmidomycin, also block isoprene formation.
 Isoprene emission increases dramatically with temperature and maximizes at around 40 °C. This has led to the hypothesis that isoprene may protect plants against heat stress (thermotolerance hypothesis, see below).
 Emission of isoprene is also observed in some bacteria and this is thought to come from non-enzymatic degradations from DMAPP.
-Global emission of isoprene by plants is estimated at 350 million tons per year.
+Global emission of isoprene by plants is estimated at around 350 million tons per year.